How Reigate & Banstead Borough Council brings criminals to book.

 He subsequently worked for Surrey Trading Standards for 8 years, before joining the Fraud and Financial Investigation Team at Reigate & Banstead Council in November 2016.

 Throughout the last 13 years of his career, Paul’s focus has been on fraud and financial crime.
 He believes that two factors are now playing a major part in the fightback against fraud – the Proceeds of Crime Act, and specialist technology.
-He has used Altia-ABM’s Investigation Toolkit and Financial Analysis Toolbar for the past eleven years, while serving with Surrey Trading
+He has used Altia’s Investigation Toolkit and Financial Analysis Toolbar for the past eleven years, while serving with Surrey Trading

 Standards and in his current role.